Sadaatva/Walls-and-Gates/README.md

 7. **main.cpp**
    - Entry point for the program.
 Reads the labyrinth from "input.txt", finds gates and distances, outputs the result to "output.txt," and runs unit tests.
+## Time complexity

+The time complexity of the solution involves two primary components: building the adjacency matrix and the Breadth-First Search (BFS) algorithm used to calculate distances from gates to all reachable cells.

+### Building the Adjacency Matrix Time Complexity

+The function `buildAdjacencyMatrix` constructs the adjacency matrix, representing connections between cells in the labyrinth.
+The time complexity of this operation is O(m * n), where m is the number of rows and n is the number of columns in the labyrinth.

+The nested loops iterate through each cell in the labyrinth, and for each cell, the function checks neighboring cells to establish connections.
+The number of iterations is proportional to the size of the labyrinth (m * n), resulting in a time complexity of O(m * n) for building the adjacency matrix.

+### BFS Time Complexity

+The BFS algorithm has a time complexity of O(V + E), where V is the number of vertices (cells in the labyrinth) and E is the number of edges (connections between cells).
+In the worst case, the number of vertices is proportional to the size of the labyrinth (m * n).

+Considering the worst-case scenario, where every cell is reachable and there are no obstacles, the overall time complexity for BFS can be approximated as O(m * n).

+### Overall Time Complexity

+The overall time complexity of the program is influenced by both the construction of the adjacency matrix and the BFS operations.
+If there are G gates in the labyrinth, the overall time complexity can be expressed as O(G * (m * n)), where G is the number of gates.

+It's important to note that the complexity analysis assumes a relatively uniform labyrinth structure and the absence of additional operations with higher time complexity.

+#

 ## Function Explanations